Code-Cornelius/CorAI/README.md

 ### Available version

 * *version 1.000* :  Released in September 2020.
 It was released in order for me to have a stable version that was compatible with my summer projects.
 There is still a lot to do on it.
 * *version 1.142* : Released in June 2021.
 The library is better documented, and better structured.
 It is now separated in the corresponding libraries, and there are tests for most of the functions.
 * current work : incorporate new financial functions, 3D plots as well as neural networks functions.
 Estimator is being reworked.
 This version is expected to be released by Winter 2022.

-One should download the latest version and add the path to it to the interpreter before running code.

 ### General information

 The aim of this repository is to automatise and optimise classical python routines.
 We detail here the different directories available, which depends on the intended usage.

 Some functions are simple classical routines.
 Other files offer more advanced code, involving wrappers classes, classes objects, metaclasses…

 Finally, we are trying to incorporate some C++ routines in the code for very efficient code.
 This part is still in the project phase.

+### Where to put the Library?
+One should download the latest version and add the path to it to the interpreter before running code.
+The easiest way to use the libraries would be to put the library folders at the root of the project.
+It is not possible to only download part of a library, as there might be some dependencies.

 ### Structure of the Project and how to import

 The main structure is the following: